bartenbach/bartenbach/README.md

 # ![](https://github.githubassets.com/images/mona-whisper.gif)こんにちは!
-I'm **Blake**, a 34 year old man born and raised in the sad and loney cornfields of Nebraska (just kidding, people do live here).
+I'm **Blake**, a 34 year old man born and raised in Omaha, Nebraska.
+I currently work for 🆖 as a software engineer, mostly specializing in DevOps.

 🖊️ I occasionally write blog posts, but there isn't a specific topic or format.
 Posts can be found on my website at https://bartenbach.io